GabeStah/gremlin-chaos-monkey/src/index.md

 Our goal here at Gremlin is to empower engineering teams to build more resilient systems through thoughtful Chaos Engineering.
 We're on a constant quest to promote the [Chaos Community](https://www.gremlin.com/community/) through frequent [conferences & meetups](https://meetup.com/pro/chaos), in-depth [talks](https://www.gremlin.com/community/#talks), detailed [tutorials](https://www.gremlin.com/community/tutorials/), and the ever-growing list of [Chaos Engineering Slack channels](https://www.gremlin.com/slack).

-While Chaos Engineering extends well beyond the scope of one single technique or idea, Chaos Monkey is the most well-known tool for running Chaos Experiments, and is a common starting place for engineers getting started with the discipline.
+While Chaos Engineering extends well beyond the scope of one single technique or idea, Chaos Monkey is the most well-known tool for running Chaos Experiments and is a common starting place for engineers getting started with the discipline.

-## When and Where Should This Guide Be Used?

-When and where should this guide be used?
-Frankly, we leave that up to you!
-We've streamlined every chapter of this guide, so you'll have quick access to all of the information within.
-Whether reading this in the office, at home on your laptop, or even late night in bed via our [downloadable PDF version][/pdf-download], you'll have total access to every ounce of that sweet, tangy nectar we could squeeze into this thing.
-Mmm, tasty!

 ## The Pros and Cons of Chaos Monkey